 - Doing your exercises every day will allow you to accelerate your healing and maximize its benefits.
 The exercises are primarily designed to help you recover your strength and your mobility, and to prevent certain complications of a circulatory, respiratory or intestinal nature.
-They also prevent stiffening of your knee. - If you start practicing them before your surgery, you will feel more confident when you do them after your surgery and you will optimize your physical condition. - Following your discharge from the hospital, you may have to continue your physiotherapy, on an outpatient basis, twice a week for 1 to 2 months.
+They also prevent stiffening of your hip. - If you start practicing them before your surgery, you will feel more confident when you do them after your surgery and you will optimize your physical condition. - Following your discharge from the hospital, you may get a few visits at home from the CLSC physiotherapist, in order to continue with your rehabilitation.
 Discuss this with your physiotherapist at the hospital. - You must always maintain a perfect alignment of your leg: foot, knee, and hip well aligned, without torsion.
 It is important to maintain this alignment when you do your exercises, sit, get up, walk, climb stairs, lie in bed, or remain seated.